-To me it feels like a clash of styles a bit but maybe flamboyant is the right word and if that is your style then the Wynn will definitely offer a luxury 5-star experience.
+To me it feels like a clash of styles but maybe flamboyant is the right word and if that is your style then the Wynn will definitely offer a luxury 5-star experience.

-There are so many crazy, zany and fantastically decadent hotels in Las Vegas it was difficult to keep it to a mere Top 5.
-Wherever you decide to stay I’m sure you’ll have a blast and remember, Viva Las Vegas! 😉
+There are so many crazy, zany and fantastically decadent hotels in Las Vegas it was difficult to keep it to a mere fop five.
+Wherever you decide to stay, I hope I helped give you an idea of things to do in Vegas besides gambling.
+And I’m sure you’ll have a great time in this unique city!

 Further Reading: If you are traveling in the USA, check out this verview of all my articles about the USA

 Like this post about what to do in Vegas besides gambling?
 Pin it!